Bandera2014/GitHubTutorial/README.md

 <kbd>
 <img src="images/11Gitexistingrepo.png"><br><i>Figure 8.1: Git creating existing repo</i></kbd>

 - Copy the Https address
-- go back to your terminal
+- Go back to your terminal
-- type the following command: ```git remote add origin httpsaddress```
+- Type the following command: ```git remote add origin httpsaddress```

 <kbd><img src="images/12Gitremoteadd.png"><br><i>Figure 8.2: Git remote add successful</i></kbd>

-Once you type this command, you will create a new remote repo added to your github profile.
+Once you type this command, you will create a new remote repo added to your Github profile.
 You'll need to check to see if remote has been added.
 You should get the message origin.
 You can then change the remote name (usually master)

 ```git remote add remotename httpsaddress```